hydoai/dk1-setup/README.md

 ### Install everything from the command line

 *This way is NOT recommended.
-This entire process may take up to 10 hours*
+This entire process may take up to 10 hours, because most packages need to recompiled from source.*

 Basically, run every script in [package_scripts](../package_scripts)